jenkhy/GW_Lab_Notebook/Culturing P. marinus/Troubleshooting Perkinsus Culturing.md

 2. Cut mantle tissue in half and cut rectum tissue in half
 3. Inoculate tissue samples into two tubes that will be used for iodine staining: one set of mantle into one tube of 2 mL of RFTM with antibiotics, and one set of rectum into one tube of 2 mL of RFTM with antibiotics
 4. Inoculate tissue samples into two tubes that will be used for culturing: one set of mantle into one tube of 2 mL of RFTM with antibiotics, and one set of rectum tissue into one tube of 2 mL of RFTM with antibiotics
-5. Incubate two tubes for 48h at 27°C, leave two tubes to incubate for 7 days **Day 3**
+5. Incubate two tubes for 2 days (48h) at 27°C, leave two tubes to incubate for 7 days **Day 3**
 6. Take just tissue from RFTM and inoculate into 2 mL PCM with antibiotics in a tube
 7. Pipette up and down to disturb tissue, this is to dislodge cells